 In Alien vs. Predator, the predator uses acidic alien blood to scar himself as a victory ritual.
 Another predator scars the Final Girl this way.
 She barely even flinches despite the acid's telltale sizzle.

-In X-Men: When asked to put out his cigar, Hugh Jackman's Wolverine looks around to find something to stub it out on, but doesn't find anything within reach, so he resorts to his own palm.
+In X-Men, when asked to put out his cigar, Wolverine looks around to find something to stub it out on, but doesn't find anything within reach, so he resorts to his own palm.
 It's not a case of machismo; his own regenerating skin was the only option at the moment, (Other than his boots, which is how non-mutant smokers usually put things out).

 "The trick, William Potter, is not minding that it hurts. "